dzonatan/base-href-webpack-plugin/README.md

 Extension for [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) to programmatically insert or update `<base href="" />` tag.

+# Deprecation notice ⚠️

+You probably don't need this plugin as `html-webpack-plugin` supports this [feature natively](https://github.com/jantimon/html-webpack-plugin#base-tag).

 # Prerequisites

 This plugin is an extension of [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin).